 Access to collaboration tools

 18F has fairly unique access (within the US federal government, at least) to web-based collaboration software, including chat, whiteboards, wireframing, and prototyping tools.
 Our agency partners may not have access to these tools, or may be prohibited from using them the way we do.
 For example, they may be able to video chat, but may be unable to share their screen.

-We coordinate with partners to identify which combination of tools will work best for our collaboration, often using a mix of communication tools already in use by the partner agency and new tools that 18F can share access to.
+We coordinate with partners to identify which combination of tools will work best for our collaboration, often using a mix of communication tools already in use by the partner agency and new tools to which 18F can share access.

 Our collaborations are frequently anchored by at least one or two in-person sessions, where we may use analog tools such as sticky notes, pencil, and paper, or conduct in-person research such as observation that can later be documented in a digital form.